Pavithra1226/advanced_queries.sql/README.md

-# advanced_queries.sql
-A set of advanced SQL queries using an Employeesdata table to show filtering, joins, aggregation, subqueries, and more.
-Includes an ER diagram connecting Employeesdata and Departments.
-Great for learning and portfolio showcase.
+# 📊 Advanced SQL Queries for Practice & Portfolio

+This project is a curated set of advanced SQL queries built around an Employeesdata table.
+It demonstrates filtering, joins, aggregation, subqueries, pattern matching, and conditional logic.

+## ✏️ Includes:
+- Example queries covering real‑world scenarios
+- ER diagram showing how Employeesdata links to Departments
+- Clear comments explaining each query